yabwe/medium-editor/README.md

 To add additional functions that are not supported by the native [browser API](https://developer.mozilla.org/en/docs/Rich-Text_Editing_in_Mozilla) you can write extensions that are then integrated into the toolbar.
 The Extension API is currently unstable and very minimal.

-An extension is an object that has essentially two functions `getButton` and `checkState`.
+An extension is an object that has essentially two functions `getButton` and `checkState` as well as an optional function `init`.

 * `getButton` is called when the editor is initialized and should return an element that is integrated into the toolbar.
-  Usually this will be a `<button>` element like the onces Medium Editor uses.
+  Usually this will be a `<button>` element like the ones Medium Editor uses.
 All event handling on this button is _entirely up to you_ so you should either keep a reference or bind your eventhandlers before returning it.
 You can also return a HTML-String that is then integrated into the toolbar also this is not really useful.